deltachat/deltachat-pages/en/help.md

 ### Is OpenPGP secure? {#openpgp-secure}

-Yes, Delta Chat uses a secure subset of OpenPGP and only displays a padlock security indicator on a message if the whole message is properly encrypted and signed.
+Yes, Delta Chat uses a secure subset of OpenPGP and displays an email icon on a message if the whole message is not properly encrypted and signed.
 For example, "Detached signatures" are not treated as secure.

 OpenPGP is not insecure by itself.